auferack08/edx-platform/docs/en_us/course_authors/source/developing_course/course_units.rst

    unit.
 #.
 Click **New Unit** at the bottom of the expanded subsection.
 A new
    unit is added at the end of the subsection.
 #.
-Click the unit name to open the new unit.
-#.
-On the unit page, click the Edit icon next to the new unit name, then enter
+On the unit page, the unit name is selected.
+Edit the name as needed.
-   the name for the new unit.
-Remember that students see the unit name in the coursware.
+   Remember that students see the unit name in the courseware.
 #. :ref:`Add components<Add a Component>` to the new unit as needed.

 To create a new unit from a unit page:

 #.
 In the **Unit Location** panel, click **New Unit**.

+   **REDO**

    .. image:: ../Images/unit_location.png
     :alt: The Unit Location panel in the Unit page

    The unit page for the new unit opens automatically.

 #.
-On the unit page, click the Edit icon next to the new unit name, then enter
+On the unit page, the unit name is selected.
+Edit the name as needed.
-   the name for the new unit.
-Remember that students see the unit name in the coursware.
+   Remember that students see the unit name in the courseware.

 #. :ref:`Add components<Add a Component>` to the new unit as needed.

+You must then :ref:`publish the unit<Publish a Unit>` to make it visible to students.

 .. _Edit a Unit: